Dog Bite Attorney in Virginia Beach

 - Property damage may arise from a dog attack.
-Bicycles, clothing, jewelry and other personal property may be damaged or destroyed when a dog bites.
-Be sure document lost and damaged property.
+Bicycles, clothing, jewelry, and other personal property may be damaged or destroyed when a dog bites.
+Be sure to document lost and damaged property.

 - Dog attack victims can be left with long-term physical pain from their injuries and disfigurement that can cause them pain that may last the rest of their lives.
 Physical pain doesn’t just happen immediately after an accident.
 It can linger long after an attack.

 - Pain and suffering may also be psychological.
 The stress of injury can have severe and long-lasting consequences.
 Anxiety, depression, and many other problems can arise.